zahrabakhshalizadeh/maryrosecook.com/_posts/2009-02-08-my-first-open-source-app-playmary-2.md

 Second, I cleaned all the secret and Playmary.com-specific stuff out of the code: Amazon AWS login details, the link to the default audiography, contact information.
 I put it all into shared/config/config.yml and then wrote a method that returns the data referenced by the passed key.

-Finally, I had to get rid of all this secret stuff from the project&#8217;s git history.
+Finally, I had to get rid of all this secret stuff from the project's git history.
 After wrestling with rebase for quite a while, I gave in.
 I deleted the .git folder in my local copy of the code, changed the name of the Github repository to playmary-old, created a new repository on Github called playmary and pushed my local copy of the code into it.

  [1]: http://github.com/maryrosecook/playmary